yuyuxu/auction-war-solo/readme.md

 ### What is this project ?
 This is a full web application for research purpose.
 It contains several measurements and a negotiation game.
+The game currently is human vs. a scripted opponent.

 ### How to use it ?
 1. Install node js.
-2. Go to "root/src" folder and open node js command window.
+2. Go to 'root/src' folder and open node js command window.
-3. Type in "node app".
+3. Type in 'node app'.

 ### About the system
 #### File Structure
-##### "src" folder
+##### 'src' folder
 * data_access (back end): data access objects.
 * model (back end): models for the app.
 * routes (back end): controller logic.